bkocis/rplidar/README.md

 Interpreting the data from plana-rotary lidar
 ---------------------------------------------

 At the moment the reading from the lidar are visualized using matplotlib.
-This is, ofcource too slow for meamingful evaluation.
+This is, off cource too slow for meamingful evaluation.